SALT-Lab-Human-AI/project-check-point-1-music/docs/FINAL_REPORT.md

 **Key Insights:**
 - This participant valued the tool as a "starting point" to overcome writer's block, aligning with research findings that AI can serve as an inspiration engine (Fu et al., 2024).
-- However, this participant noted that the bass lines often lacked the specific character imagined, suggesting the need for more user control over the "style" of the generation.
+- However, this participant noted that the bass lines often lacked the specific character imagined (P2), suggesting the need for more user control over the "style" of the generation.
-- The harmonies sometimes felt "weird" or "off," indicating that strict adherence to vertical chord construction sometimes compromises the horizontal melodic line.
+- The harmonies sometimes felt "weird" or "off" (P2), indicating that strict adherence to vertical chord construction sometimes compromises the horizontal melodic line.

 **Co-Design Feedback:** This participant advocated for a workflow that is not "one-click" but allows for editing between input and output, such as regenerating specific harmonies or defining the genre.
 The participant emphasized the importance of maintaining creative control and the ability to refine AI output to match artistic vision.